-where $\Phi(s)=\sigma(s)+\tau(s)\Delta x(s-\frac{1}{2})$, and
+where $\phi(s)=\sigma(s)+\tau(s)\Delta x(s-\frac{1}{2})$, and

-Notice that the above differentiation formulas are valid for the $q$\--\-poly\-nomials on the $q$-quadratic lattices.
-In order to get such formulas for the polynomials on the quadratic lattices, one can consider the limit case when $q\rightarrow 1$.
+Notice that the above differentiation formula is valid for the $q$-polynomials on the $q$-quadratic lattices.
+In order to obtain a formula for the polynomials on the quadratic lattices, one can consider the limit case when $q\rightarrow 1$.